alxddh/alxddh.github.io/_drafts/notes-on-design-patterns-elements-of-reusable-object-oriented-software.md

 > This book isn't an introduction to object-oriented technology or design.

-[*Head First Object-Oriented Analysis and Design*](https://www.amazon.com/dp/0596008678) by Brett D. McLaughlin might be a good introduction book to OOP.

 > A word of warning and encouragement: Don't worry if you don't understand this book completely on the first reading.
 We didn't understand it all on the first writing!
 Remember that this isn't a book to read once and put on a shelf.
 We hope you'll find yourself referring to it again and again for design insights and for inspiration.

 Very humor.